Porous CrO$_2$: a ferromagnetic half-metallic member in sparse hollandite oxide family: Introduction

 { } In view of the rare ferromagnetic nature of CrO$_2$ in the TMO family, an investigation on the structures and their local bonding characteristics is indispensable.
 The aim of this article is to use the latest reliable theoretical approaches to demonstrate the mechanical, electronic and magnetic character of the proposed hollandite polymorph.
 To analyse and interpret the complicated electronic structures of TMOs, introduction of Hubbard term for both of on-site and off-site electron-electron interaction proved to be an efficacious tool \cite{bendaoud2019,himmetoglu2014}.

-{ } A detailed side by side investigation of the three materials, already synthesised r$-$\CrO, h$-$MnO$_2$, and the proposed h$-$\CrO~ can bridge the gap of theoretical understanding on such materials with rare structure as well as electronic and magnetic properties.
+{ } A detailed side by side investigation of the three materials, already synthesised r$-$\CrO, h$-$MnO$_2$, and the proposed h$-$\CrO~ can bridge the gap of theoretical understanding on such materials having structural intricacies as well as rich electronic and magnetic properties.
 Such trustworthy theoretical predictions will facilitate experimentalists a better handle on choosing their materials for a desired application, out of a plethora of possibilities.